EuroBasket Women 2027 qualification: Format

 The 17 teams advancing from the first round will be joined by seven teams participating in the 2026 FIBA Women's Basketball World Cup Qualifying Tournaments.
 The teams will be split into six groups of four, with the top two teams from each group qualifying for the final tournament.

 First round

-Matches will be played from 12 to 18 November 2025 and from 11 to 17 March 2026, with three matchdays per window.
+Matches were played from 12 to 18 November 2025, and from 11 to 17 March 2026, with three match days per window.

 Draw

 The draw took place on 23 July 2025.

 Seeding

-The seeding was announced on 17 July 2025.
+Seedings were announced on 17 July 2025.